Pop Culture Madness!

 Pneumonia Celebrity Death: Jim Henson

 Mr. Rogers sued the KKK for impersonating his voice in prerecorded messages.
-These messages said "AIDS was divine retribution" and included radio skits simulating lynchings of black children on a playground.
+These messages said, “AIDS was divine retribution” and included radio skits simulating lynchings of black children on a playground.
 The tapes were circulated among elementary and middle school children.

-Jim Swire, who's daughter died in the Lockerbie bombing, took a fake bomb on board a British Airways from London Heathrow to New York JFK and then on a flight from New York JFK to Boston to show that airline security had not improved.
+Jim Swire, whose daughter died in the Lockerbie bombing, took a fake bomb on board a British Airways from London Heathrow to New York JFK and then on a flight from New York JFK to Boston to show that airline security had not improved.

-During the U.S. invasion of Panama in 1990, the Army reported finding 50 pounds of cocaine in dictator Manuel Noriega's house.
-It was actually tamale flour.
+During the U.S. invasion of Panama in 1990, the Army reported finding 50 pounds of cocaine in dictator Manuel Noriega’s house.
+It was tamale flour.

 After Rat-Packer Sammy Davis Jr died at age 64, in 1990, his widow soon discovered that he was nearly broke and owed back taxes.
-She then had his body exhumed to strip him of the $70,000 worth of jewelry he had been buried with.
+She then exhumed his body to strip him of the $70,000 worth of jewelry he had been buried with.
 He was survived by both his mother (85) and his grandmother (110).

 Firsts and the Biggest Christmas Gifts